 Hormonal evaluation studies identify hormonal imbalances that may impair your fertility.

 Hormones control every step in achieving pregnancy, from stimulating the development of an egg to ovulation and implantation of a fertilized egg in the uterus.
 Each hormone that plays a role in conception must be produced in a specific amount at a precise time in your menstrual cycle.
-Talk about all the stars that must align in order for us to get or stay pregnant!
-Hormonal studies measure the levels of certain hormones produced by your body during your cycle.
-You are likely to have a series of simple blood tests at various points in your cycle.
-The tests your doctor orders may help determine your diagnosis as well as identify the best treatment options.
+Talk about all the stars that must align to get or stay pregnant!
+Hormonal studies measure the levels of certain hormones your body produces during your cycle.
+You will likely have a series of simple blood tests at various stages in your cycle.
+The tests your doctor orders may help determine your diagnosis and identify the best treatment options.

 Hormones That Control Ovulation and Implantation of the Egg:

-- Estradiol – stimulates the growth of the follicle and the production of fertile mucus from the cervix, and prepares the uterine lining for implantation of a fertilized egg
+- Estradiol – stimulates the growth of the follicle and the production of fertile mucus from the cervix and prepares the uterine lining for the implantation of a fertilized egg

 - Follicle-stimulating hormone (FSH) – stimulates the development of the egg